libsdl-org/SDL_shader_tools/docs/README-shader-language-quickstart.md

 There are arrays, and you can pass variables by reference to functions.

+## There are no line labels or goto statements.

+You weren't using these anyhow...right?!
+The switch statement still exists and works like C, and smells a little like a collection of line labels, but it isn't the same thing.
+You can't make arbitrary jumps around the code.

 ## Assignments are not expressions.

 You can not assign in an expression, which means you can't accidentally do